 When your entire company has a culture of privacy and is bought in, your data policy will have a much stronger impact.
 After all, your policy is only good if it’s actually followed and enforced.

 Ensuring your staff are tech-literate and know the common tricks to look out for (such as not clicking suspicious links coming from unknown email addresses) will go a long way toward keeping your data secure.
-A whopping 9 out of 10 successful cyber attacks can be traced back to a phishing attempt.

 3. Do a data audit, and monitor your data regularly